schumbar/CMPE256_Hackathon/README.md

 ## Project Description

 This hackathon focuses on the development of an AI-powered chatbot, designed to analyze and respond to queries related to Indian Budget Speeches from 1947-2021.
-The project was initiated as part of a Hackathon challenge posed by a professor, aiming to harness the capabilities of Natural Language Processing (NLP) in the context of economic and governmental data analysis.
+The project was initiated as part of a Hackathon challenge posed by a professor, aiming to harness the capabilities of Natural Language Processing (NLP) combined with Large Language Models(LLM) in the context of economic and governmental data analysis.

 ## Core Objectives